Inno97/NES_tetris/notes.md

 > |X|X|X|X|X|X|X|X|X| |
 > |X|X|X| | |X|X|X|X| |

+Seems like we'll just stick to not giving rewards for a right well.

 The general strategy that the agent should use when making a move:

 1. Don't make holes unless necessary